50 Most Common Vegetables in Korean Plus the Most Unique Korean Ingredients and Veggie Dishes

 Common Vegetable Names in Korean

-These are the typical veggies that you can encounter anywhere.
+These are the Korean vegetables that you can encounter anywhere.
 Some of the names are just Korean transliterations of the English names, likely because the vegetable in question wasn’t native to Korea.

 아티초크 — Artichoke